venudayyam/SMART-INPUT-LIBRARY/README.md

 <br><br>KEY FEATURES:

-- data overflow and underflow check on input
+- Robust error check on the Input data.

-- input buffer is flushed(empty) after each call to the set of functions which operate on standard input stream (stdin)
+- Input buffer is flushed after each call to the set of functions which operate on standard input stream (stdin)

-- input value is said to be valid only when the input string (excluding initial white spaces and sign) contains only digits and if the converted value can be stored in the specified data type.

 <br>